 Stop The Bleed, Medical Trauma Course

-S&J Hardware runs a course called Stop the Bleed.
-It typically runs from 9 AM to about noon and covers wound packing, tourniquet use and dealing with gunshot wounds and severe trauma.
-The last posted course price was $54.99, and like anything, it’s subject to change.
-Even if it goes up, my point is it’s money very well spent.
-Not to mention, it’s only a few hours long, which is beyond bearable.
+S&J Hardware teaches a course called Stop the Bleed.
+It typically runs from 9 AM to about noon and covers wound packing, tourniquet use, dealing with gunshot wounds, and severe trauma.
+A few hour-long course at $54.99 is money well spent!

-As a bonus, as part of the course price, there is a 10% discount on any medical products paid for at the course.
+As a bonus for taking the course, there is a 10% discount on any medical products paid for at the course.
 If this sounds like it’s for you, search for “Stop the Bleed” on S&J Hardware’s website.
-You can inquire through the store’s contact page if you do not see any courses listed.
+Contact the store if you do not see any courses listed.

 St. John’s Ambulance First Aid Training

 Again, we are not trying to become doctors, and you do not need to go overboard with this.
-Our intent is to enhance our skills to use the items in our emergency medical kit.
+The goal is to enhance our skills to use the items in our emergency medical kit to provide basic medical treatments.
 Which hopefully is never.

 I recently lost my grandmother.
-She was a wonderful woman who raised me and I am forever grateful to her.
-It’s also why it’s been so quiet at BushLife, and my apologies to our readers for the delay in posts.
+She was a wonderful woman who raised me, for which I am forever grateful to her.
+It’salso why it’s been so quiet at BushLife, and my apologies to our readers for the delay in posts.

 Grandma passed away from natural causes, age to be exact.
 But it was so sudden and without warning that it came with great shock.
 She is my inspiration for this post, as it’s bad enough to lose a loved one – it’s a lot worse when we are robbed of them before their time is up.

-Spend a few bucks, learn a bit of medicine and be prepared for the unexpected!
-Your adventures into the woods and even daily city life will improve with confidence and reduced worry, knowing you can care for yourself and those you love most.
+For emergency preparedness, spend a few bucks, learn a bit of medicine and be prepared for an unexpected medical emergency!
+Your adventures into the woods and daily city life will improve with confidence and reduced worry, knowing you can care for yourself and those you love most.

 Thank you for reading my post.
+I hope you found this Survival Medical Kit post helpful.
 Please consider sharing with your fellow outdoor enthusiasts.

 Bookmark this post on Pinterest for future reference!